SJTU-Thinklab-Det/DOTA-DOAI/README.md

 # DOTA-DOAI

 ## Abstract
 This repo is the codebase for our team to participate in DOTA related competitions, including rotation and horizontal detection.
 We mainly use [FPN](https://arxiv.org/abs/1612.03144)-based two-stage detector, and it is completed by [YangXue](https://yangxue0827.github.io/) and [YangJirui](https://github.com/yangJirui).
+We also recommend a tensorflow-based [rotation detection benchmark](https://github.com/yangxue0827/RotationDetection), which is led by [YangXue](https://yangxue0827.github.io/).

 ## Performance
 ### DOTA1.0 (Task1)